-Born April 7, 1925, in Nanticoke, he was a son of the late John and Mary Sivulich Kobela.
+Born April 7, 1925, in Nanticoke, he was the son of the late John and Mary Sivulich Kobela.

 He attended Nanticoke High School and was an active member of Holy Transfiguration Ukrainian Catholic Church, Hanover section of Nanticoke.
-He was a cantor for both Holy Transfiguration Ukrainian Catholic Church and Ss.
-Peter & Paul Ukrainian Catholic Church, Plymouth.
+He was a cantor for Holy Transfiguration Ukrainian Catholic Church and Ss.
+Peter and Paul Ukrainian Catholic Church, Plymouth.

-In addition to his parents, he was preceded in death by his brothers, Andrew, Nicholas, Michael and Wasil Kobela; sisters, Olga Broody and Mary Calone.
+In addition to his parents, he was preceded in death by his brothers, Andrew, Nicholas, Michael and Wasil Kobela, and sisters, Olga Broody and Mary Calone.

-Surviving are his loving wife of 56 years, the former Dorothy Homa; sons, Theodore Kobela and his wife, Geralyn, Allentown, and Michael Kobela, Boca Raton, Fla.; grandson, Christopher Kobela, Wilkes Barre; numerous nieces and nephews.
+Surviving are his loving wife of 56 years, the former Dorothy Homa; sons, Theodore Kobela and wife, Geralyn, Allentown; and Michael Kobela, Boca Raton, Fla.; grandson, Christopher Kobela, Wilkes-Barre; numerous nieces and nephews.

 In lieu of flowers, contributions may be made to the